EmanUnion - Religious Knowledge

 4. Vishnu had 3 wives

-5. Vishnu raped Vrinda (Tulasi)
+5. Vishnu assaulteded Vrinda (Tulasi)

-6. Vishnu raped multiple other women
+6. Vishnu assaulteded multiple other women

 PUNISHMENTS